Chris-Kol/tdd-challenges/README.md

 # 🧪 TDD Challenges for Backend Chapter

 This repository contains a collection of Test-Driven Development (TDD) challenges designed for backend developers.
-Each challenge is structured to be completed in a 45-minute collaborative session.
+Each challenge is structured to be completed in a 45-minute collaborative session, with challenges organized by increasing difficulty.

+# 🎯 Challenge Difficulty Levels
+The challenges in this repository are organized by increasing difficulty:

+- URL Shortener (Level 1) - Basic service with validation and error handling
+- Password Validator (Level 2) - String validation with multiple rules and error reporting
+- Bank Account (Level 3) - State management and formatted output
+- Mars Rover (Level 4) - Complex domain logic and command processing
+- Ticket Reservation (Level 5) - Multiple domain objects and business rules

+Each challenge builds upon skills learned in previous challenges, introducing new concepts incrementally.

 ## 🚀 Available Challenges

 Currently, the repository includes the following challenges:

-- **[URL Shortener](/url-shortener)** - Implement a service that converts long URLs into unique short codes and retrieves the original URLs.
+- **[01-URL Shortener](/01-url-shortener)** - Implement a service that converts long URLs into unique short codes and retrieves the original URLs.
+- **[02-Password Validator](/02-password-validator)** - Create a validator that ensures passwords meet security requirements with detailed error reporting.

 More challenges will be added in the future.